 Preheat your oven to 400 F (205 C).
-In a large skillet saute the onion in the olive oil until soft.
-Add the shredded chicken and saute until heated through.
+In a large skillet cook the onion and garlic in the olive oil until soft.
+Add the shredded chicken and cook until heated through.
 Add the Cream of Celery Soup, water, and enough salsa or picante sauce to suit your tastes.
-Bring to a simmer and cook 5 minutes.
+Bring to a simmer, cover and cook 5 minutes.

 Meanwhile spray a 13 x 9 inch baking dish with cooking spray.
 Gently heat 5 - 6 tortillas in the oven until soft (I stuff these pretty full so I usually only use five).
 Cut the chiles into wide strips and set aside.

 Spoon some of the chicken into the middle of a tortilla (be careful to leave some of the sauce in the pan to 'smother' the burritos with at the end).
 On top of the chicken place a couple of the chile strips.
 Add a handful of cheese and roll into a burrito.
-Place seam side down in the pan.
-Continue with the rest.
+Place, seam side down, in the pan.
+Continue with the remaining tortillas.
 Pour the remaining sauce over the burritos in the pan and top with the remaining cheese.